agent-indigo/property-pulse-web/README.md

 ## Description

-This is the PropertyPulse project from Brad Traversy's 2024 Next.js from Scratch on O'Reilly, with some minor modifications.
+This is the PropertyPulse project from Brad Traversy's 2024 Next.js from Scratch course on O'Reilly, using TypeScript as well as some other minor modifications.